CHAPTER 4: WORK, WORKERS AND ORGANIZATIONS

 Perhaps even more important to pay systems are forthcoming changes in workforces.
 As suggested earlier, the workforce is becoming more heterogeneous.
 This means more differences in values, lifestyles, and family situations.
 In turn this means greater differences in preferences for and attitudes about compensation.
 Another suggestion that flows from the workers' rising expectations noted earlier is that people are placing more importance on pay.
 If this is true, pay–system design and operation become even more crucial.

-Still another suggestion flows from what appears to be an increase in rights consciousness.
+Still another suggestion flows from what appears to be an increase in awareness of employee rights.
 It appears that workers are becoming increasingly conscious of their right to a fair process of pay, promotion, and dismissal decisions.
 This means additional attention to the equity of compensation systems.

 The technology of an organization has a strong influence on its pay system.
-Technologies differ in job design and the kind of job incumbents that predominate.
-Jobs in the different technologies differ in cost structures, measurability of performance, interdependence and thus need for cooperation, and number and level of skills needed.
+Technologies differ in job design and the kind of job incumbents associated with it.
+Jobs in the different technologies vary in cost structures, measurability of performance, interdependence and thus need for cooperation, and number and level of skills needed.

-Organizations engaged in process production (as opposed to mass production and unit production) usually have lower labor–cost ratios and thus more freedom in decisions on wage levels.48 But in process technology (such as chemical plants), operations are much more interdependent and individual performance is much more difficult to measure.
+Organizations engaged in process production (as opposed to mass production and unit production) usually have lower labor–cost ratios and thus more freedom in decisions on wage levels.42 But in process technology (such as chemical plants), operations are much more interdependent and individual performance is much more difficult to measure.
 Thus, process industries, although in a position to pay well, are limited in designing pay to motivate performance at the level of the individual.
-Plans measuring performance at the level of the group, plant, or company may, however, make good sense.
+Plans measuring performance at the level of the group, plant, or company may, however, be more effective.
 On the other hand, organizations in process industries often have relatively few employees and thus enjoy the advantages of small size.

-Unit or mass production usually requires less interdependence and a more simple form of it.
-Thus, these two types of production often permit paying for individual performance.
+Unit or mass production usually requires less interdependence.
+Thus, these two types of production environments often permit paying for individual performance.
 Appropriate variable pay plans, however, usually differ between unit and mass production.

 Service industries can usually be classified in the same way and would seem to be subject to the same variables.
 Many service organizations specify high interdependence among employees.
-But many do not.
 In some service industries, identifying performance may require more effort.
 But many service organizations are small and enjoy the advantages that this entails.
 Also, many have high proportions of highly skilled jobs.

-Another useful way of classifying technologies for pay–system purposes emphasizes the different types of employees as typical rank–and–file members.49 Obviously, organizations composed chiefly of semiskilled production workers, skilled workers, engineers and other professionals, or technically trained managers would call for quite different pay systems.
-For example, the first two would be expected to resist variable pay plans and the latter two to demand them.
+Another useful way of classifying technologies for pay–system purposes emphasizes the different types of employees as typical rank–and–file members.43 Obviously, organizations composed chiefly of semiskilled production workers, skilled workers, engineers and other professionals, or technically trained managers would call for quite different pay systems.
+For example, the first two would be expected to resist variable pay plans and the latter two will demand them.